Do I need an ICD?

 Other arrhythmias

 Many HCM patients experience other arrhythmias like atrial fibrillation (afib).
-Currently there are no ICDs available that provide protection against these other arrhythmias.
+Currently, there are no ICDs available that protect against these other arrhythmias.